fxbox/users/doc/API.md

 Edit user information.

 ### Request
-Requests must include a authorization token containing a [bearer token](#authentication).
+Requests must include an authorization token containing a [bearer token](#authentication).
 This token can be an activation token with a short ttl or a session token with a longer ttl.

 ___Parameters___
 * username - User name.
 * password - User password.